 Making Graphs and Charts

-Quick insights can be obtained by using charts and graphs to visualize data.
+Charts and graphs can provide quick insights by visualizing data.
 Here’s how to use Excel to generate charts:

 - Choose Data Range: Select the desired data range to be visualized.